-No new equity was raised in 2018, except for the transfer of preferred stock from one custodian to another which was the final transaction for the purchase of 50,000 shares of Series D Preferred Stock from a custodian in 2018 at the original issuance price of \$2.00 per share.
-No new equity was raised in 2019.
+No new equity was raised in 2020 and 2019.
 The Company currently has Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock issued and outstanding, with conversion prices ranging from \$0.10 to \$2.00 per share respectively with limited anti-dilution protection if a subsequent round is priced below a certain amount and with floors to limit the anti-dilution protection.
-The Series A Preferred Stock has liquidation preference over the Series C Preferred, which has liquidation preference over the Series D Preferred Stock.
+The Series A Preferred Stock has liquidation preference over the Series B Preferred Stock, which has liquidation preference over the Series C Preferred, which has liquidation preference over the Series D Preferred Stock.